MaiderAbad/maiderabad.github.io/content/posts/case-study-scientific-repo/index.md

 ---

-## The Challenge: Generalization in Medical Image Analysis
+## The Challenge: Generalization in Medical Image Analysis :triangular_flag_on_post:

 Medical imaging models often exhibit strong performance during internal testing but struggle when applied to external datasets—a phenomenon known as the "generalization gap."
 This challenge arises primarily from two factors: